Hot Flushes – All In Your Head?

 They showed that activity in some brain areas, such as the brain stem, begins to rise before the actual onset of the hot flash.

 This is serious evidence of where the hot flush is originating, and gives even more credence to those who see stress as a trigger for flushes and the researchers also are exploring possibilities for integrating MRI imaging with treatment to examine whether specific pharmacotherapies for menopause might alter regional brain responses.

 That means supplements or drugs in lay language and there are already many anecdotal studies on such methods.

 There are many ways to help deal with hot flushes, and it does seem to be variable as to what works in individual women.
 Certainly HRT can be effective as it swamps the body with hormones to even out the fluctuations in levels that can give rise to flushes.

-However, many women find the side effects and potential health risks unacceptable or are simply unable to take it because of strong contraindications for oestrogen due to a history with breast cancer.
+However, many women find the side effects and potential health risks unacceptable or are simply unable to take it because of strong contraindications for oestrogen due to a history or risk of breast cancer.

-Bioidentical natural progesterone has been shown to be effective in both menopause and post menopause in controlling flushes, and some women who need oestrogen find that a natural form of HRT which combines the two hormones is also good at dealing with more severe meneopause symptoms.
+Bioidentical natural progesterone has been shown to be effective in both menopause and post menopause in controlling flushes.
+Some women do need oestrogen as well to help with their symptoms and find that a natural form of HRT which combines the two hormones is also good at dealing with more severe of them.

 Phytoestrogens are helpful for some women, the best known are soy, red clover and seeds such as flax, sunflower and sesame.
-Herbal combinations containing black cohosh, and dong quai are popular as is acupuncture to help with severe symptoms,
+Herbal combinations containing black cohosh, and dong quai are popular as are complementary therapies such as acupuncture, Ayurveda, aromatherapy and homoeopathy.